Guidance for Charge-Balance Adjustment

 Of course, with the “default parameter” pH you always achieve charge balance.
 However, in practice the pH is often measured with sufficient accuracy, whereas some concentrations may be more problematic.

 Note.
-The guidance/recommendation makes only sense if values of EC and/or TDS were measured.
+The guidance/recommendation makes only sense if the EC and/or the TDS were measured.